-Phil Outtram runs Wessex Saddleback, Berkshire and Tamworth breeds on his 30 acre property.
+Phil and Selina run Wessex Saddleback, Berkshire and Tamworth breeds on his 30 acre property.
 The pigs are free to roam and grow at their own pace in wattle paddocks on a rotational basis.
 Their foraged feed is supplemented with a grain mix to produce succulent pork.
-They supply restaurants, are at Farm Gate Market and supply Pig-in-a-box direct to the public.
+They supply restaurants, are at Farm Gate Market and supply Pig-in-a-Box direct to the public.

 Mount Gnomon Farm, Penguin

 Guy Robertson and Eliza Wood are passionate about producing ethically raised meat with minimal impact on the environment.
 They specialise in purebred free-range Wessex Saddleback pigs; their ham is cured and packaged at Pandani Select Foods at Somerset.

 Matt and Coreen free range Wessex Saddlebacks and Large Blacks on their certified organic farm.
 The pigs enjoy apples and milk to supplement their feed.
 They are rotated through the paddocks to allow the grass to recover and clean the orchard to clean after harvest.

 Contribute: Do you know a farm that should be here?
 Email info AT flavourcrusader DOT com for inclusion.
 Learn more about the directories.

 ACCC: ACCC concludes review of ‘free range’ and other similar claims in the pork industry, September 3, 2015

 SMH: Esther Han, Primo among pork brands caught making false ‘free range’ claims, says ACCC, September 3, 2015